|Download this layer|

 Shapefile with ArcGIS LYR in .zip file

 The NHESP Natural Communities datalayer consists of polygons that represent the extent of various natural communities of biodiversity conservation interest in Massachusetts.
 These polygons are based on records of natural communities maintained in the Natural Heritage & Endangered Species Program (NHESP) database.
 Program scientists classify and delineate natural community polygons by analyzing field data collected on-the-ground and available information about the landscape (particularly topographic maps and aerial photographs).
 All sites in the NHESP database have been visited by NHESP biologists or by other biologists who have submitted reports on community occurrences that NHESP biologists have reviewed and accepted.
 Aquatic community types are not included.
 The polygons are spatially represented at 1:25,000 or 1:24,000.
-The natural community types are from Swain, P.C. and J. B. Kearsley.
-2011.
-Classification of the Natural Communities of Massachusetts, Version 1.4.
+The natural community types are from Swain, P.C.
+2016.
+Classification of the Natural Communities of Massachusetts, Version 2.0.
 Natural Heritage & Endangered Species Program.
-The classification is available as PDF files from NHESP.
-The classification names and describes 112 types of natural communities found in Massachusetts.
+The classification is available from NHESP.
+The classification names and describes 107 types of natural communities found in Massachusetts.

 The datalayer is based on information on natural communities determined by NHESP to be of biodiversity conservation importance on a statewide basis.
 It is not intended to be part of a comprehensive vegetation map of the state.
 Not all the named types are actively tracked by NHESP; NHESP’s focus is on the least common types and those for which Massachusetts has a significant part of the regional or global occurrences.
 Additional verified natural community occurrences received during and after the preparation of this datalayer will be included in future iterations of the datalayer.

-The datalayer contains 784 records of natural communities from the NHESP database.
-These include 96 community types, of which 68 are Priority for conservation (ranked S1 through S3) and 28 types are more common or Secure (S3S4, S4 and S5).
-The included occurrences of the 28 Secure types are considered to be Exemplary in condition.
-Please note that a very few occurrences of natural communities in the NHESP database are not included in this public datalayer due to the sensitivity of the sites and others were not included because they are ranked as Secondary (too degraded or small to be considered viable examples of the types.
+The datalayer contains 952 records of natural communities from the NHESP database.
+These include 97 community types, of which 73 are Priority for conservation (ranked S1 through S3S4) and 24 types are more common or Low-priority for conservation (S4 and S5), with the included examples considered to be in Exemplary condition.
+Please note that a very few occurrences of natural communities in the NHESP database are not included in this public datalayer due to either the sensitivity of the sites, or they are too degraded or small to be considered viable examples of the Priority types or they are non-exemplary examples of the more common, Low Priority for conservation types.

 In ArcSDE the layer is named NATCOMM_POLY.

 This datalayer was digitized primarily by NHESP scientists, usually through heads-up digitizing by the scientists themselves.
-Whenever possible, polygons were digitized to correspond to base features in either the digital topographic quadrangles , 1999; 1:5,000 black and white orthophoto , 2001 1:5,000-scale true color ortho imagery or, most recently, USGS Color Ortho Imagery (2008/2009) .
-Many of the wetland polygons are from the DEP Wetlands (1:12,000) data available from MassGIS (although these polygons were then often altered by on-the-ground knowledge of the site or to match the current orthophoto).
+Whenever possible, polygons were digitized to correspond to base features in the most recent MassGIS orthophotos at the time in which the natural communities were being entered into the NHESP database; usually all available orthophotos and the digital topographic quadrangles were consulted.
+Many of the wetland polygons are from the data available from MassGIS (although these polygons were then occasionally altered by on-the-ground knowledge of the site or to match the current orthophoto).
 Other base features used in determining boundaries included hydrography and elevation.
 Polygons for some records were initially drawn on paper 1:25,000 USGS topographic maps.
 When heads-up digitizing was used, polygons were digitized to a scale of 1:25,000 or larger (i.e. 1: 5,000).
 In most recent instances, GPS point locations were used as a reference when digitizing natural community polygons.

 The polygon attribute table contains the following fields:

-COMMUN_NAM This is the official name of the type of natural community as described in the Classification of the Natural Communities of Massachusetts (Swain and Kearsley, 2001).
 UNIQUE_ID This reference number provides a unique identifier for each polygon.
+COMMUN_NAM The official name of the type of natural community as described in the Classification of the Natural Communities of Massachusetts Vers 2.0 (Swain 2016).
 COMMUN_RAN Each type of natural community is assigned a rank, based on the ranking system developed for the Natural Heritage system by The Nature Conservancy and maintained by NatureServe.
 The state rank (Srank) reflects the rarity and threat within Massachusetts, with S1 being least common and most vulnerable to loss in the state and S5 being demonstrably secure in Massachusetts.
 NHESP considers natural community types ranked S1-S3 to be priority for conservation protection.
 The state ranks (Srank) are:

 S1 Typically 5 or fewer occurrences, very few remaining individuals, acres, or miles of stream or especially vulnerable to extirpation in Massachusetts for other reasons.
 S2 Typically 6 - 20 occurrences, few remaining individuals, acres, or miles of stream or very vulnerable to extirpation in Massachusetts for other reasons.
 S3 Typically 21 - 100 occurrences, limited acreage, or miles of stream in Massachusetts.
 S4 Apparently secure in Massachusetts.
-S5 Demonstrably secure in Massachusetts SPECIFIC_D This is a brief statement on the specific occurrence of the community type represented by the polygon associated with the attribute table.
-COMMUN_DES This is a brief, general description of the natural community type.
+S5 Demonstrably secure in Massachusetts SPECIFIC_D A brief statement on the specific occurrence of the community type represented by the polygon associated with the attribute table.
+COMMUN_DES A brief, general description of the natural community type.
 VERSION Year in which the datalayer was last edited.